Presented by #DignityInProcess

 + Multi-media by April Martin and prints by Oree Originol in “Who Taught you How to Love Yourself: Black Womyn,” inspired by a powerful action by Black Womyn Bay Area organizers of #SayHerName who reclaimed the African women’s tradition of bare-chested protest (Art Exhibition 8/1/15-8/26/15).

-During the week-long 2016 Summer intensive, facilitated by mentor artist ChE, residents were immersed in Afro-Indigenous Liberatory Practice* (a framework ChE is currently piloting through #DignityInProcess).
-Artivists worked through a collaborative process, to create performances that included storytelling, movement, and theater.
-These pieces premiered in an interactive art dinner on SATURDAY AUGUST 13 from 4-6PM at IMPACT HUB bringing together seasoned QTPOC activists and artists to break bread in a multigenerational conversation of decolonizing the arts.
+Artivist, ChE was invited to be the mentor facilitating artist for the summer 2016 Queer Emerging Artist Residency at Destiny Arts Center.
+During this week long intensive residents were immersed in Afro-Indigenous Liberatory Practice* (an intersectional justice framework ChE is currently codifying and piloting through #DignityInProcess).
+Artivists worked through a collaborative process, to create performances that included ritual, storytelling, movement, and theater.
+These pieces premiered in a #DignityInProcess Art Action on SATURDAY AUGUST 13 from 4-6PM at IMPACT HUB known as "Call Them In."
+This interactive art dinner bringing back kitchen table organizing. brought together seasoned QTPOC activists and artists to break bread in a multigenerational conversation of decolonizing the arts.
 This was a unique opportunity for Emerging Artists to be featured performers in ChE’s unfolding series #DignityInProcess, a nationally touring body of work in response to the Black Lives Matter movement merging ancestral healing, art activism, and intersectional identity evolution within the Queer/Afro-Indigenous community.

 QEAR Artivists and ChE premiered..